CraftAcademyLabs/ca_course/bmi_challenge/jasmine_set_up.md

 As you see, the runner needs to have both the source and the spec files included.
 Now you can safely remove those lines or comment them out.

+** Remember that whatever files you create (both specs and source files) they MUST be included in the `SpecRunner.html!**

-At this point you are set up with the very basic configuration of Jasmine that will allow you to run Javascript tests.
+At this point you are set up with the very basic configuration of Jasmine that will allow you to run JavaScript tests.